kyllan16693/CS-Acronym-Jeopardy/README.md

-# CSAG
+# CS-Acronym-Jeopardy
-Welcome to the Computer Science Acronym Game
+Welcome to CS-Acronym-Jeopardy